swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 ## Language features

 TypeScript is a superset of EcmaScript 2015, in this section we will cover what is added on top of it.
-For EcmaScript 2015 features, you can check out our [Babel preset's features](../05_crafty-preset-babel/JavaScript_Features.md).
+For ESNext features, you can check out our [Babel preset's features](../05_crafty-preset-babel/JavaScript_Features.md).

 ### Interfaces